 Without oxygen and water, life cannot be sustained.
 If you are really thirsty, no beverage will help, but water can slake your thirst.
-Water is required not only for drinking or slaking your thirst, but also for daily household works like washing clothes, cooking, washing cars, etc. Today, only polluted water is available, which poses different types of waterborne diseases.
+Water is required not only for drinking or slaking your thirst but also for daily household works like washing clothes, cooking, washing cars, etc. Today, only polluted water is available, which poses different types of waterborne diseases.
 Taking the facts into consideration, nearly 70% of the earth is covered with water and out of it only 0.03% is available for use.
 But this 0.03% is also unfit for drinking as is contaminated.

-Everyone who used to consume or still consume contaminated water can suffer from various diseases like vomiting, Diarrhoea, typhoid, nausea, etc. The most common disease is Diarrhoea as it attacks straight on the digestive system leading to dehydration, palpitating heart, loss of skin colour and much more.
+Everyone who used to consume or still consume contaminated water can suffer from various diseases like Vomiting, Diarrhoea, typhoid, nausea, etc. The most common disease is Diarrhoea as it attacks straight on the digestive system leading to dehydration, palpitating heart, loss of skin colour and much more.
 Typhoid is the next most common disease, which has affected approximately 12 million people worldwide almost every year.
-Guinea worm disease causes extreme body pain and last for months.
+Guinea worm disease causes extreme body pain and lasts for months.
 It also is an effect of drinking polluted water, which arises because of contaminants found in water.

-A report from The Economist (dated 2008) suggested that everyday 1000 children die of Diarrhoea sickness in India and the numbers have seen a rapid increase in the last five years.
+A report from The Economist (dated 2008) suggested that every day 1000 children die of Diarrhoea sickness in India and the numbers have seen a rapid increase in the last five years.
 The rapid increase in water pollution is because of both natural and man-made activities.
 Earthquakes, Tsunamis, Volcanic eruptions and other natural disasters are also known to contaminate water, which largely affects ecosystems that survive under water.

 Sources of Polluted Water